Originally posted December 2012:

 - Children need to gradually build the length of time they can sit on a stability ball.
 One of the benefits is strengthening “core” muscles.
 Unfortunately, not all children are in good physical shape.
 If you are in a self-contained classroom, I would suggest gradually increasing the sitting time until their muscle strength increases to prevent soreness.

 - Have chairs available.
 Learning styles are different.
 The largest percentage of my students use the balls.
 There are a few that prefer a chair.
-You will also need chairs for those that can’t follow the rules.
+You will also need chairs for those that choose not to follow the rules of the stability balls.

 - I love them!
 I believe it does help my active students concentrate better.
 They are great for “brain breaks” and for indoor recess time.
 Mine came with a DVD workout that I use.